 The only downfall was that at the end of the workout, the formula really seemed to crease in my armpits.
 So, during my next use, I made sure to rub on a very small amount.
 A little really does go a long way with this formula. —Alyssa Ball, assistant digital editor

-Charcoal + Magnesium Natural Deodorant, $7.79 at schmidts.com and mass retailers
+Charcoal + Magnesium Natural Deodorant, $7.79, schmidts.com and mass retailers

 Lululemon Anti-Stink Deodorant

-This summer, Lululemon introduced their newest product line, a self-care collection consisting of four products: a dry shampoo, deodorant, face moisturizer and lip balm.
-The Lululemon Selfcare line has been two years in the making and was developed with input from athletes with the goal of “seamlessly bridging the gap from sweat to everyday life,” according to the press release.
+Lululemon has a self-care collection consisting of four products: a dry shampoo, deodorant, face moisturizer and lip balm.
+The products were two years in the making and were developed with input from athletes with the goal of “seamlessly bridging the gap from sweat to everyday life,” according to the press release.